NPL Site Narrative for Unimatic Manufacturing Corporation

 Until 1979, wastewater containing PCBs leaked through the pipes, contaminating soil and ground water throughout the property and beyond the property boundaries.
 The building is also contaminated with PCBs.
 The well water that was used at the site until 1989 contained high levels of volatile organic compounds (VOCs), which are believed to have migrated from the Caldwell Trucking Superfund site.
 Wastewater discharged from the Unimatic facility was found to contain high levels of VOCs in the 1980s.
 The wastewater also contained petroleum hydrocarbons and oil, and is believed to have contained PCBs.
 Soil at the discharge point is contaminated with PCBs, but the extent of contamination is unknown.

 Potential Impacts on Surrounding Community/Environment:

 The former Unimatic building is severely contaminated with PCBs, which have entered indoor air.
 The Unimatic operation resulted in contaminated soil, ground water and surface water due to decades of wastewater discharge through leaky pipes.
-The nearest wells currently used for drinking water are located less than one-half mile downgradient of the site, and ground water wells within 4 miles of the site provide drinking water to more than 20,000 people.
-The well water that was used at the site until 1989 contained high levels of VOCs, and the effluent to the unnamed tributary to Deepavaal Brook was shown to contain petroleum hydrocarbons, oil and high levels of VOCs in the 1980s.
+The nearest drinking water wells are located less than one-half mile downgradient of the site, and ground water wells within 4 miles of the site provide drinking water to more than 20,000 people.
+The well water used at the site until 1989 contained high levels of VOCs, and the effluent to the unnamed tributary to Deepavaal Brook was shown to contain petroleum hydrocarbons, oil and high levels of VOCs in the 1980s.
 Deepavaal Brook flows into the Passaic River and there is a drinking water intake that serves more than 450,000 people located 2.2 miles downstream of Deepavaal Brook.

 Response Activities (to date):